 taken out all of my aggression worked my new-to-old magic and had given everything one last light sanding (to ensure a smooth and not splintery finish), it was time for Sherry to take over for the staining portion of The Console Table Show.

-Our materials included rubber gloves (because stain is messy), a cheap $1 paint brush (because stain is messy and tends to ruin good brushes) and spare rags to wipe up excess stain (because stain is… well, you know).
-And for more of that varied and timeworn feeling, Sherry tag-teamed the boards with two different stain colors – Ebony (which we picked up for $4 in a tiny can at Home Depot) and Dark Walnut (which we already owned and had used for staining the bottom of the console).
-After it all dried, we sealed it with with an eco water-based non-toxic poly alternative that we had on hand (Safecoat Acrylacq).
+Our materials included rubber gloves (because stain is messy), a cheap $1 paint brush like these (because stain is messy and tends to ruin good brushes) and spare rags to wipe up excess stain (because stain is… well, you know).
+And for more of that varied and timeworn feeling, Sherry tag-teamed the boards with two different stain colors – Ebony by Minwax, and Dark Walnut by Minwax (which we already had from staining the bottom of the console).
+After it all dried, we sealed it with our favorite water-based non-toxic poly alternative (Safecoat Acrylacq, which we LOVE – they don’t usually sell it in stores, but you can buy in on amazon).

 We made a video of this process too, in case you’d prefer to save yourself all of this pesky reading (and want all the deets instead of just the highlights).
 Plus Sherry’s gloves make a fart sound, which is always a crowd pleaser.